dermatologist/openmrs-esm-dhti-template/README.md

 At this point, you should be able to write your first page as a React application.

-Check out the [Medication dispensing app](https://github.com/openmrs/openmrs-esm-dispensing-app) for an example of a non-trivial app built using the Template.

 ## Integrating it into your application